 Wake began to breathe heavily.
 His heart pounded against his ribcage like a frantic fist knocking.
 “What is the point to all this!?”
-Wake cried out.
+He cried out.
 “What is the point in just living for the sake of living!?
 Where is the life!?
 Where is it hiding!?
 I don’t feel it anymore!”

 School passed by as it does, work then followed.
 He made it to the end of the week.
 It was 2 am Friday night and Wake finally had the chance to just be himself.

 It was time for him to add to the scattered pile of drawings that lay upon his floor.
 Wake was an artist and a dreamer, though he would deny it.
-He could draw amazing forms of landscape.
+He could draw amazing forms.
 The sun could look as real upon that piece of paper as it did when resting in the sky above.
 He always had sketching materials scattered and strewn about.
 This was not a sign of a lazy unwillingness to clean up but rather a tenacious energy directed on creating true beauty.
 He wanted to draw her but for all the life inside of him he could not muster the ability to craft such perfection.
 The arch of her back; the curves of her hips, the soft subtlety of her lips all just seemed so cold when drawn by his hand.

 He knew that nothing real could be perfect and all that she had strived to be was real before his eyes.
 He just could not find any other words that came so close to describing the presence she embodied.